10 Days in Istanbul Turkey Itinerary in the Winter

 • Both Istanbulkart and Passes can be purchased at ticketing machines outside of bus/tram stations and ferry piers.
 But note that these machines only take cash so make sure you carry some with you!

-• Taxi fare is very cheap in Istanbul so it’s a great way to get around the city.
+• Taxi fare is relatively cheap in Istanbul, so it’s a great way to get around the city.

 • However, you may come across drivers trying to con you.
 Make sure your driver is using the meter and that the meter is starting from zero.
-We have had an instance where the driver got the cheek to start the meter at 65 Turkish liras and tried to make us pay 100 for a 30-lira ride!
+We had an instance where the driver cheekily started the meter at 65 Turkish liras and tried to make us pay 100 for a 30-lira ride!

 • Another scenario is that many drivers will offer you a fixed price and not use the meter.
 It usually is a higher price than what it’s supposed to be.
 So, if you can, kindly ask them to use the meter unless you don’t mind paying the higher fare.

-• Most taxis have card machines so you don’t have to always carry cash.
-Do note that there is a very small additional fee for paying by card though.
+• Most taxis have card machines, so you don’t always have to carry cash.
+Though do note that there is a small additional charge for paying by card.

 • Uber works in Istanbul.
 But unlike the typical Ubers, Istanbul’s Ubers are actually the city’s yellow taxis.
 Essentially, instead of someone’s car, the Uber app works as a taxi app.